Aswathi-Biju/30-Days-of-Python-Coding/Day- 17/readme.md

 print("Length of the tuple:", len(fruits))  # Output: 3

 ### Write a program with following tasks:
-1. Create a tuple of at least 5 of your favorite colors, animals, or items.
+1. Create a tuple of at least 5 of your favorite colors or animals or items.
 2. Perform the following operations:
     Access and print the first and last elements of the tuple using indexing.
     Slice the tuple to extract the first three elements.